scalable-react/scalable-react-boilerplate/README.md

 __NOTE: if you are using this boilerplate in production, we want to know!
 Leave an issue, or submit a PR and we will merge it in.
 Thanks!__

+# Main Features
+### Styled Components
+This framework employs both css-modules and styled-components.
+We feel that [styled-components](styled-components.com) is the best css-in-js library available.

+### GraphQL / Apollo
+This framework includes some basic setup for GraphQL and ApolloClient.
+You will have to setup your own GraphQL Server.
+Alternatively, take a look at the [GraphQL Anywhere](https://github.com/apollostack/graphql-anywhere) package (not installed), which would allow you to process GraphQL queries client-side.

+The setup includes the ability to generate the boilerplate to create GraphQL / ApolloClient queries and mutations within your containers.
+It also adds the eslint-graphql-plugin to lint your collocated GraphQL queries / mutations.
+The way it works is to load a schema.json file to create an AST of your GraphQL schema.
+You will need to provide your own schema.json file and leave it in the `/config/schema/` folder.

+Take a look at the [Example Apps](https://github.com/RyanCCollins/scalable-react-boilerplate#example-apps) section to see examples of GraphQL configuration in practice.

+If you do not need to use graphql, take a look at the [sans-apollo](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/sans-apollo) branch for a reference implementation without GraphQL / Apollo.

+## Experimental Features

+### Flow
+Static types are all the rage in Front End JavaScript land right now.

+We feel that the use of Static types is paramount in the evolution of JavaScript and as such have integrated the Flow static type-checking library.

+The nice thing about Flow is that you can gradually introduce it into your app, much like we have done with the example code of this boilerplate.
+You can see a couple of examples of Flow in use in the project in the components directory.
+If this is not a feature you desire, then do not add the `// @flow` comment in any files.

+We have provided library definitions within the [`config/flow-typed`](https://github.com/RyanCCollins/scalable-react-boilerplate/tree/master/config/flow-typed) folder and have also provided some useful configuration within the `.flowconfig` file.

-## Performance
+## Performance Optimizations
-This framework takes performance to the extreme and includes a whole slew of performance optimizations out of the box.
+This framework takes performance very seriously and includes a whole slew of performance optimizations out of the box.
 We have benchmarked the initial time to first byte at under 20ms!
+Below is a brief enumeration of the main performance optimizations we employ by default.

 1. Webpack code chunking